Skip to Main Content

 Enclos is owned by Leslie McQuown and Morgan McQuown.
 The team structure, with Ian Cobb holding both the Wine Director and General Manager roles, points to an integrated dining room where the front-of-house and wine service operate as a single function rather than parallel departments.
 That kind of structural coherence tends to produce a more consistent guest experience at the high end, where the interaction between a course and its pairing can either amplify or undercut the kitchen's intent.

-Michelin's two-star result is the most structurally significant, because it evaluates kitchen merit.
+Michelin's star rating is one structurally significant signal, because it evaluates kitchen merit.
 Sonoma Magazine's Leading New Restaurants nod adds local validation.
 Together, the four signals in a single year suggest a restaurant that is performing at a high level across multiple evaluative frameworks simultaneously, which is rarer than any single award implies.

 Signature Dishes